florianholzapfel/express-restify-mongoose/index.md

 #### private
 <span class="label label-primary" title="type">array</span>

-Array of fields which are only to be returned by queries that have private access
+Array of fields which are only to be returned by queries that have `private` access.

 ##### Example